minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

   Topics requesting dates on when a certain update is to be released are not allowed.
 They are considered to be spamming the section as they have no discussion value.
 Such topics will be locked for redundancy.

+* __Porting maps, texture packs & mods__

+  If you're porting a map, texture pack, or mod from another platform then permissions from the original author must be clearly displayed within the topic.

 ## Discussion